DependableSystemsLab/LLTFI/tutorials/DSN26/README.md

    ```
    ./compile.sh
    ```

+> [!NOTE]
+> You may initially see a compile error, because LLTFI attempts to compile it with `clang`, a C compiler.
+> Once that initial compile fails, it will recompile with the C++ compiler, `clang++`, which should succeed.

 5. Run LLTFI on the LLVM IR file.
    By default, an image of a handwritten eight, `eight.png`, is used as input.